tlswg/draft-ietf-tls-cert-abridge/draft-jackson-tls-cert-abridge.md

 The dictionary is built by systematic combination of the common strings used in certificates by each issuer in the known list described in {{listing}}.

-**TODO:** This section remains a work in progress.
+**DISCUSS:** This section remains a work in progress.
 The goal is to produce a dictionary of competitive size and similar storage footprint to a trained Zstandard dictionary targeting end-entity TLS certificates.
 The procedure below is not yet final and needs improvements.
+This dictionary occupies ~ 65 KB of space.
+A comparison of this approach with a conventional trained dictionary is in {{eval}}.

 This dictionary is constructed in three stages, with the output of each stage being concatenated with the next.

 Firstly, for each intermediate certificate enumerated in the listing in {{listing}}., extract the issuer field ({{Section 4.1.2.4 of !RFC5280}}) and derive the matching authority key identifier ({{Section 4.2.1.1 of RFC5280}}) for the certificate.
 Order them according to the listing in {{listing}}.

-Secondly, take the listing of certificate transparency logs trusted by major browsers {{AppleCTLogs}} {{GoogleCTLogs}} as of `CCADB_SNAPSHOT_TIME` and extract the list of log identifiers.
-Order them lexicographically.
+Secondly, take the listing of certificate transparency logs trusted by the root programs selected in {{listing}}, which are located at{{AppleCTLogs}} {{GoogleCTLogs}} as of `CCADB_SNAPSHOT_TIME` and extract the list of log identifiers.
+Remove duplicates and order them lexicographically.

 Finally, enumerate all certificates contained within certificate transparency logs above and issued during `CT_CERT_WINDOW`.
 For each issuer in the listing in {{listing}}, select the witnessed end-entity certificate with the lowest serial number.
 Extract the contents of the following extensions from the end-entity certificate: